LBM-Unreal/UnrealPlugin-LBM/README.md

 3. When you finish install unreal engine, right click file LBM.uproject, then click `Generate Visual Studio project files`.
 Then use LBM.sln vs solution file to compile and debug the UE project.

 4. Before you run the project, check the file `./Config/DefaultEngine.ini` in the project folder.
-You should change the setting `renderdoc.BinaryPath` to your install location of renderdoc.
-If you compile your renderdoc from source, you should set the directory to the folder contains renderdoc.dll
+You should change the setting `renderdoc.BinaryPath` to your install location of renderdoc. **Note: Don't use backslash`\` in path, please use slash`/`** If you compile your renderdoc from source, you should set the directory to the folder contains renderdoc.dll

 5. Also, check your `Engine/UE5/Config/ConsoleVariables.ini` in vs solution explorer.
 You may want to use `r.ShaderDevelopmentMode=1` and `r.DumpShaderDebugInfo=1`.